sosy-lab/sv-witnesses/README.md

 An easy way to validate violation witnesses with CPAchecker that should be able to handle most scenarios is provided by a predifined configuration:

-<pre>./scripts/cpa.sh -violation-witness-validation \
+<pre>./scripts/cpa.sh -witnessValidation \
--spec witness-to-validate.graphml \
+-witness witness-to-validate.graphml \
 -spec PropertyUnreachCall.prp \
 test.c
 </pre>

 There may be cases where you want to use different analyses.
 It is therefore possible to derive a custom configuration.
+Because choosing an analysis yourself requires some basic knowledge of CPAchecker anyway, we assume for this section of the paragraph that you are familiar with CPAchecker's configuration mechanism.

+The easiest way to obtain a new witness-validation configuration is by creating a new configuration file.
+As an example, we recommend looking at the configuration file for CPAchecker's default witness-validation analysis used above in ``config/witnessValidation.properties`` and the subconfigurations included from there.

+Configuring a new witness-validation analysis directly on the command-line prompt is a bit more involved, because you first need to find the ``.spc`` file corresponding to the ``.prp`` specification file you want to use.
+For ``PropertyUnreachCall.prp``, this would be ``config/specification/sv-comp-reachability.spc``.
 The following example shows how to configure CPAchecker to use linear-arithmetic predicate analysis to consume a witness:

-<pre>./scripts/cpa.sh -noout -heap 10000M -predicateAnalysis \
+<pre>./scripts/cpa.sh -noout -heap 10000M -predicateAnalysis-linear \
 -setprop cpa.composite.aggregateBasicBlocks=false \
 -setprop cfa.simplifyCfa=false \
--setprop cfa.allowBranchSwapping=false \
 -setprop cpa.predicate.ignoreIrrelevantVariables=false \
 -setprop counterexample.export.assumptions.assumeLinearArithmetics=true \
 -setprop analysis.traversal.byAutomatonVariable=__DISTANCE_TO_VIOLATION \